Charles Poncet de Brétigny: Life

 Charles Poncet, seigneur de Brétigny was born around 1610.

-Poncet de Brétigny was appointed admiral, lieutenant-general of King Louis XIII of France and head of the Compagnie de Rouen(fr).
+Poncet de Brétigny was appointed admiral, lieutenant-general of King Louis XIII and head of the Compagnie de Rouen(fr).

 Poncet de Brétigny led a group of colonists to Cayenne for the company, also called the Compagnie du Cap au nord.

 His objective was to found new settlements at Cap Nord and on the Maroni River.

 He disembarked on Cayenne Island on 4 March 1644, and collected the remains of the first settlers, men who had adopted the customs and language of the local Galibi people.

 Brétigny landed with 400 men at the cove of Armire, later the site of the city of Remire-Montjoly.

 After two days' march along the coast he chose the Morne Cépérou, a hill on the coast at the mouth of the Cayenne River as the site for what would become the city of Cayenne.

 He purchased the hill from Cépérou, chief of the Amerindian tribe of Galibi people (Caribs).

 The first wooden Fort Cépérou was built on the hill, and a village was built below it.

 The three hundred men he had brought were, apart from a few officers, vagabonds and fortune hunters rather than artisans and farmers.

 Brétigny was governor of Cayenne from 4 March 1644 until June 1645.

 He was ruthless and despotic, and terrorized both the colonists and the indigenous people.

 He seems to have been a mentally unstable megalomaniac.

 De Bretigny soon began to behave as if he were in possession of an organized kingdom.

 He appointed a captain of the guards, a squire and a chancellor.

 He had an iron stamp made with his name to brand the front of colonists who disobeyed him.

 He had eight soldiers broken for the most frivolous reasons, and another received the strap for having picked up a sprig of pepper.

 The indigenous people were treated no better, and soon planned an uprising.